 The Portage Railway - An Illustrated History of the Huntsville & Lake of Bays Railway by Jeff Young and Peter Foley

 During the past few years, I have also interested myself in the history of toy trains, with the creation of a large display of toy train and model railway track "down through the years".
-This is in the nature of an actual and a virtual museum, and I invite you to look up Cooper's Toy Train Track Museum.
+I invite you to look up my page Toy Train and Model Railway Tracks.
 This includes information for anyone trying to identify track from the toy train era.
 While books on trains of that day are plentiful, information about track is scarce.

-When the snow flies, I continue to enhance my N scale model railway that has been the focus of my personal model railway interest. and some time ago, I was fortunate to be the privileged recipient of a "free-to-a-good-home" donation of, yes, a Hornby-Dublo 3-rail goods set in mint condition.
-With some spare space in our loft, and with some more eked out in the basement, it was inevitable that there was going to be a memory-lane expansion.
-With the two Hornby-Dublo layouts and the N scale layout two flights of stairs away from each other, I have a built-in daily exercise program as well ☺.
+When the snow flies, I continue to enhance my N scale model railway that has been the focus of my personal model railway interest.
+Some time ago, I was fortunate to be the privileged recipient of a "free-to-a-good-home" donation of, yes, a Hornby-Dublo 3-rail goods set in mint condition.
+It was inevitable that there was going to be a memory-lane expansion.
 The Hornby-Dublo effort will not however aspire to be a model railway, but what it was in its day-and-age, namely "Every boy's dream" - an "electric train" of the toy train era, and a memory-lane of days long gone by.